Aristotelis03/face-recognition-v1/README.md

 ```

 ### Images and encodings
-The first step is to add some faces to the Images folder.
-There are already some samples in this folder.
+The first step is to add some faces to the images folder.
+There are already some samples in this directory.
 The user can add their face in this folder or capture it later when the project is running.

-The following command rewrites the encodings and the names in the face_encodings.npy file based on the files in the Image folder.
+The following command rewrites the encodings and the names in the face_encodings.npy file based on the files in the images folder.
 ```
 python image_encodings.py
 ```